simioni/nest-pret/README.md

 <br />
 <br />

-## 🔮 Use concrete JS classes as types, not typescript interfaces
+## 🔮 Use concrete JS classes as types, not Typescript interfaces

 Typescript interfaces are completely removed from compiled code.
 Since we want to perform data validation and transformation at runtime, all models and DTOs must use Classes instead.
 TS Classes can also be used as ***types*** when needed, but they are persisted as JS Classes in the compiled code.